Ad5001/unchecker/README.md

 GPRD introduced many new privacy standards around the world, but it seems like that some providers requires you to untick a lot of checkboxes to protect your privacy atleast a little more.

 Although this is illegal, a lot of companies uses theses techniques as opt-out from advertising and data-collections.
+This also ony apply to European users, so international ones are still subject to unfair opt-outs.

 ## What does it do?